AninditaBasu/indica/topics/how_to_dialogues.md

 <hr/>

 A _dialogue_ is a conversation between two or more people in a book, play, or film.
-Sometimes, countries also have dialgues amongst themselves, and these instances too can be said to belong to a play or film.

-Here's an example of a normal human dialogue:

 ```bash
     Bertie: Tell me, Jeeves, were you always like this, or did it come on suddenly?